Germany–Switzerland border: Geography

-Lake Constance separates the German Bodenseekreis from the Swiss canton of Thurgau.

 The short stretch of border (c.
-1.5 km) between Constance and Kreuzlingen comprises the only territory of Germany on the left bank of the High Rhine.
+1.5 km) between Konstanz and the municipality of Kreuzlingen comprises the only territory of Germany on the left bank of the High Rhine.

-The border then runs along the Untersee, passing south of Reichenau.
-At the lake's exit it turns inland, towards the north, leaving Stein am Rhein within Switzerland, as well as the municipality of Ramsen (canton of Schaffhausen).
-It then returns to the Rhine, including Gailingen in Germany, but then turns north again to include the bulk of the canton of Schaffhausen, a right-bank territory including the town of Schaffhausen itself, in Switzerland, separating it from the German Schwarzwald-Baar-Kreis and Waldshut district.
-Büsingen am Hochrhein (Constance district) is a German exclave which has borders with three Swiss cantons, namely Zurich, Schaffhausen, and Thurgau.
+The border then follows the western section of the Seerhein north of Tägermoos (part of Switzerland but within the Gemarkung of Konstanz) and Gottlieben.
+The border then runs through the Rheinsee part of Untersee, passing south of Reichenau Island.
+At the lake's exit it turns inland, towards the north, leaving Stein am Rhein within Switzerland, as well as the municipalities of Ramsen, Hemishofen and Buch (eastern part of the canton of Schaffhausen).
+It then returns to the Rhine, including Gailingen in the Konstanz district of Germany, but then turns north again to include the bulk of the canton of Schaffhausen, a right-bank territory including the town of Schaffhausen itself, in Switzerland, separating it from the German Schwarzwald-Baar-Kreis and Waldshut district.
+Büsingen am Hochrhein (Konstanz district) is a German exclave which has borders with three Swiss cantons, namely Zurich, Schaffhausen, and Thurgau.